Baqueira Beret Property: What €1 Million Buys in Spain’s Premier Ski Resort

 €800,000 — €1,000,000

-At this price point, the Baqueira Beret market offers genuine quality.
+At this price point, the Baqueira Beret property market offers genuine quality.
 A well-positioned two or three bedroom apartment with ski-in ski-out access, recent renovation and mountain views is achievable.
 Expect 80 to 120 square metres of living space, private parking, ski storage and access to shared facilities — pool, spa, concierge — in the better managed developments.

 The best value at this level comes from resale apartments in established developments close to the Baqueira sector lifts.
 Original finishes may need updating but the bones — location, aspect, lift access — are the variables that hold value long term.